 - Evidence of spillages.

 - MSDS register.

 - Training register.

 - Disposal certificates.

-• Contractor's method statement.
+- Contractor's method statement.

-10.16 Management of Waste
+14.19 Management of Waste

-- Minimise environmental impacts associated with waste. - Apply waste management principles of prevent, minimise, recycle or re-use, with disposal as a last option.
+- Minimise environmental impacts associated with waste. - Apply waste management principles to prevent, minimise, recycle or re-use, with disposal as a last option.

-- No littering on construction site. - Maintain a clean and tidy construction site. - 100% record of all waste generated and disposed at waste disposal facilities. - Valid disposal certificates for all waste disposed. - Provision of adequate waste containers that are easily accessible and maintained. - Waste bins to be removed and cleaned weekly.
+- No littering on construction site. - Maintain a clean and tidy construction site. - 100% record of all waste generated and disposed at waste disposal facilities. - Valid disposal certificates for all waste disposed. - Provision of adequate waste containers that are easily accessible and maintained.

+• Waste bins to be removed and cleaned weekly.

-- Waste management activities must comply with the National Environmental Management: Waste Act (No. 59 of 2008). - Vermin / weatherproof bins will be provided in sufficient numbers and capacity to store domestic waste.
+- Waste management activities must comply with the National Environmental Management: Waste Act (No. 59 of 2008). - The storage of general or hazardous waste in a waste storage facility must comply with the norms and standards in GN No. R. 926 of 29 November 2013. - Vermin / weatherproof bins will be provided in sufficient numbers and capacity to store domestic waste.
 These bins must be kept closed to reduce odour build-up and emptied regularly to avoid overfilling and other associated nuisances. - Where possible, waste must be separated at source (e.g. containers for glass, paper, metals, plastics, organic waste and hazardous wastes). - Establish and monitor recycling targets. - Provide waste skips at the construction areas.
-These skips should be sufficient in number, the skip storage area should be kept clean, skips should be emptied and replaced before overflowing or spillage occurs. - Ensure suitable housekeeping. .

-- The Contractor will ensure that no burying, dumping or burning of waste materials, vegetation, litter or refuse occurs.
+These skips should be sufficient in number, the skip storage area should be kept clean, skips should be emptied and replaced before overflowing or spillage occurs. - Ensure suitable housekeeping. . - The Contractor will ensure that no burying, dumping or burning of waste materials, vegetation, litter or refuse occurs.
 All waste will be disposed of at suitable licensed disposal sites, based on the waste type (general versus hazardous). - Ensure that solid waste is transported so as to avoid waste spills en-route.